bowang-lab/scHash/README.md

-# scHash - interpretable cell type annotation for atlas-level scRNA-seq datasets
+# scHash
 scHash is an accurate, efficient, and interpretable deep hashing-based method that can build multi-million reference database and annotate tens of thousands of cells within seconds.

 ## :heavy_plus_sign: Method
-scHash consists of three sequential steps.
-(1) Cell anchor generation. scHash generates $K$-bit hash code for each unique cell type in the reference database, which is referred as ``cell anchors''.
-(2) Hash function training}. scHash trains a deep hash function that maps raw gene expression to $K$-bit binary hash code subject to weighted cell-anchor loss and quantization loss.
-(3) Interpretable cell type annotation.
+scHash consists of three sequential steps:

+(1) Cell anchor generation.
+scHash generates $K$-bit hash code for each unique cell type in the reference database, which is referred as "cell anchors".

+(2) Hash function training.
+scHash trains a deep hash function that maps raw gene expression to $K$-bit binary hash code subject to weighted cell-anchor loss and quantization loss.

-scHash can efficiently annotate large-scale scRNA-seq dataset and offer interpretability for its annotation through the metadata of most similar reference cells and saliency map.
+(3) Interpretable cell type annotation. scHash can efficiently annotate large-scale scRNA-seq dataset and offer interpretability for its annotation through the metadata of most similar reference cells and saliency map.

 <br><img src="img/overview.png"/>